 Blue Sight Words Green Sight Words Light Blue Sight Words Orange a Sight Words Orange b Sight Words Red Sight Words Yellow Sight Words

 In primary schools, the aim of teaching handwriting is to teach each child to write legibly, fluently, without strain, and with sufficient speed for all practical purposes.
 The main stages in teaching handwriting at primary school generally are:

 - Increasing speed and endurance without loss of quality.

 Two important elements of handwriting when children start school is movement and shape.
 “It is not the shapes of letters which is of first importance when teaching handwriting.
 The prime lesson to be learnt is the way in which the pencil should be moved to form the letters.
-Below we have included an overview of how to correctly form lower and uppercase letters.”
+Below is a link to our Casey the Caterpillar Handwriting Porgramme.

-Below we have included some reading progressions.
-These reading progressions will give you an indication of the sorts of learning that will be occurring for your child, in reading, as they progress through their schooling.
+Below we have included some reading targets.
+These reading targets will give you an indication of the sorts of learning that will be occurring for your child, in reading, as they progress through their schooling.

 Epic is an online digital library for students.
 They have their own login and it keeps track of their progress.
 There are over 350000 books and your child can choose to either read the story themselves, or have it read to them.
 Your teacher will provide you with the class code, or it will be emailed to you.